ielab/TILDE/README.md

 # TILDE
-This is the official repository for the SIGIR2021 paper "TILDE: Term Independent Likelihood moDEl for Passage Re-ranking"
+This is the official repository for the SIGIR2021 paper [TILDE: Term Independent Likelihood moDEl for Passage Re-ranking](http://ielab.io/publications/arvin-2021-TILDE).

-For details about this paper, check out our [website](http://ielab.io/publications/arvin-2021-TILDE).
+## Updates
+- 13/09/2021 Release the reproducing of uniCOIL with [TILDE passage expansion](#passage-expansion-with-tilde) and add [TILDEv2](TILDEv2) folder.

+--

 TILDE now is on huggingface model hub.
 You can directly download and use it by typing in your Python code: